Page last updated at 05 January 2017 at 14:59

 Fleas in the Home or Workplace

-The Council provides a Pest Control Treatment Service operated by the Environmental Health Service for domestic and commercial customers.
+The Council provides a Pest Control Treatment Service operated by the Direct Services Unit for domestic and commercial customers.
 The charge for a flea treatment is based on the number of bedrooms in your property.
 For full details, charges and advice please contact us

 PLEASE NOTE - 3 appointments will be made 2 weeks apart for the treatment of fleas.
-However, it does not necessarily mean that the office will treat your property on each visit.
-He will only treat if he thinks if necessary.
+However, it does not necessarily mean that the officer will treat your property on each visit.
+He will only treat if he thinks it necessary.

 Fleas and tics on animals

-Autumn is the time when fleas and tics are particularly prevalent on animals.
+Autumn is the time when fleas and ticks are particularly prevalent on animals.

-Dogs can suffer tapeworm infestation if they inadvertently ingest fleas while grooming and tics can occasionally cause Lyme Disease in dogs and humans.
+Dogs can suffer tapeworm infestation if they inadvertently ingest fleas while grooming and ticks can occasionally cause Lyme Disease in dogs and humans.

-It is advisable to treat your dog and cat for fleas and tics on a regular basis.
+It is advisable to treat your dog and cat for fleas and ticks on a regular basis.
 Treatments can be obtained from your veterinary surgery.

-If the officer visits and the problem turns out not to be fleas, a call out charge of £23 will be applicable
+If the officer visits and the problem turns out not to be fleas, a call out charge of £25 will be applicable.

 - Remove all toys, decorative items, cushions and other items from the floor so that all areas can be treated.